Wilfredwongkc/tp/docs/UserGuide.md

 #### Editing a class name : `editClass`

-Just in case you made a spelling mistake in your class name or willing to change the name of the class, you can use this command to edit the name of the currently selected class.
+If you made a spelling mistake in your class name or willing to change the name of the class, you can use this command to edit the name of the currently selected class.

 Format: `editClass CLASS_NAME`